tiagodeoliveira/reactive-logging-platform/README.md

 This stack is meant to run over Rancher cluster management.
 It will make really easier to provision and scale the infra on demand.

+To start the stacks you need to run `rancher-compose up` inside the stack folder.
+You should start the stack on the dependency order:

+1. Zookeeper
+2. Kafka
+3. Elasticsearch
+4. Kibana
+5. Fluentd

+To access the rancher API you should config the access/secret keys inside the env.sh file and run: `eval $(<env.sh)`.